shema-surge/blog-posts/errors-as-values.md

 ### How Go's error handling is better

-In many programming languages like java and javascript, errors are special.They are handled using fancy syntax like try and catch statements but often end up becoming messy or confusing.
+In programming languages like java and javascript, errors are special.
+They are handled using fancy syntax like try and catch statements but often end up becoming messy or confusing.

 Here is an example a file copying program written in javascript: